ermlikeyeah/ermlikeyeah.github.io/guiding-principles.md

 — Borrow wherever appropriate (and feedback how useful it was)<br>
 — Have strong ideas loosely held<br>
 — Ideas can come from anywhere<br>
-— Be open to construvtive criticism<br>
+— Be open to constructive criticism<br>

 ### Always make progress